Mind Your Head

 The director revved up to ramming speed.
 She called on the expensive freelancers she no longer had use for to send in their resumes, polished to highlight the work they had been performing for the client for decades.
 She added that freelancers who did not comply could not be guaranteed work in the future, finding no irony in the fact that they hadn’t been getting any anyway.
 Freelancers detected the irony but ignored it.
 They felt a corner had been turned; the floodgates were to be opened again soon.

 The director’s harvest was a bundle of resumes from specialists with 10, 15, 20 years’ experience doing exactly what the client needed.
 These she submitted as proof that her agency could best meet the client’s need and was awarded with privileged bidding status and fat contracts.
 But no floodgates opened for the freelancers.
-While collecting the ample fees the client paid out for the highly experienced freelance work featured in the agency’s glittering portfolio, the agency continued to channel work to its low-paid, now overworked in-house staff.
+While collecting the ample fees the client paid out for the highly experienced freelance work featured in the agency’s glittering portfolio, the agency continued to channel work to its low-paid, now overworked, inexperienced in-house staff.

 Leviathan, Thomas Hobbes.